h5bp/Effeckt.css/readme.md

 ## Goals

-This library/framework would come with some **goals**:

-1. It provides very little UI.
-It's only hooks for transitions/animations.
+1. Provide a minimal UI.
+Only use style hooks for transitions and animations.
 1. Designer-curated set of classy and reasonable effects. (no [`easeInBounce`](http://easings.net/#easeInBounce))
 1. Establish browser support guidelines (e.g. Android 2.3 would gracefully degrade)
 1. CSS performance regression testing (a la [bench.topcoat.io](http://bench.topcoat.io))